babel/website/docs/usage/modules.md

 #### Interop

-In order to encourage the use of CommonJS and ES6 modules, interop has been added where exporting a default export that will set `module.exports` instead of `exports.default` when it's the only export in the file.
+In order to encourage the use of CommonJS and ES6 modules, when exporting a default export with **no** other exports `module.exports` will be set instead of `exports.default`.

-If you don't want this behave then you can use the `commonStrict` module formatter.

 ```javascript
 export default test;